Spaced-Out/ecs-container-exporter/README.md

 ```
 The `PROMETHEUS_EXPORTER_PORT` label is for ECS discovery via https://github.com/teralytics/prometheus-ecs-discovery

-To exclude other sidecars use `--exclude` option.
+To include or exclude application containers use the `INCLUDE` or `EXCLUDE` environment variable.
+By default `ecs-container-exporter`
+and `~internal~ecs~pause`, which is a Fargate internal sidecar, is excluded.

 # TODO